 Given its extremely clandestine nature, APTs are usually deployed against “high-value” targets such as government agencies, large corporations, banks, and financial institutions.
 That’s because there are massive volumes of data and information to steal; APTs act surreptitiously so that they can extract as much information as possible over a longer period of time.
 A quick entry and exit doesn’t serve the purpose in this case.

 Adware, or advertising-supported software, displays advertisements on your computer in the form of banners and pop-up windows.
 These ads are a way for software companies to generate revenue.
 Some adware runs on your machine without your knowledge and consent, while others are intentionally downloaded.
-While adware is more of a pesky nuisance than a harmful threat to your cybersecurity, some adware might collect information about your browsing behaviour and sell it to third parties.
+While adware is more of a pesky nuisance than a harmful threat to your cyber security, some adware might collect information about your browsing behavior and sell it to third parties.

 Anti-virus software, otherwise known as anti-malware software, scans your computer or mobile device to detect and restrict the spread of malware on your machine.
 Since malware is constantly evolving, anti-virus software cannot always detect it, so your machine is always at risk of infection.
 Anti-virus software is also deployed at an administrative level; many email servers use it to scan emails.

 A backup is an extra copy of the files on your computer or mobile device.
 It is typically stored in a separate location from the original files, such as on another drive or in the cloud.
-If anything happens to your files — if they go missing or get destroyed — then you will be very thankful you have a backup!
+If anything happens to your files, or if they go missing or get destroyed, then you will be very thankful you have a backup!